apache/datafusion/docs/source/user-guide/sql/subqueries.md

 ## IN

 The `IN` syntax can be used to find all rows in a relation where a given expression's value can be found in the results of a correlated subquery.
-Only correlated subqueries are supported.

 ```sql
 ❯ select * from x where column_1 in (select column_1 from x);